 The Twelve Dancing Princesses was one of my favorite stories as a child.
 I liked the dancing and the sisters and that it seemed different from so many of the “typical” fairy tales like Snow White and Sleeping Beauty and especially Cinderella.
 What I discovered in researching it for this post is that it may be one of the quintessential fairy tale legacies.
 Even without a Disney movie.

 Because most versions turn the princesses into victims which neither the Brothers Grimm or Andrew Lang did.

 We all think we know the story – these poor girls forced to dance every night until their shoes are riddled with holes.
 So many princes try to uncover their secret and fail.
 Until a poor soldier learns the truth and in speaking it sets them free.

-Robin McKinley, Heather Dixon, Jessica Day George and more incorporate that curse.
+Robin McKinley (The Twelve Dancing Princesess), Heather Dixon (Entwined), Jessica Day George (Princess of the Midnight Ball) and more incorporate that curse.
 Some of them even trace the curse back to the princesses’ mother.
 Perhaps because a darker story is more interesting.
 Perhaps because a curse creates a source of conflict that authors are comfortable with.

 But in placing these girls under a curse, it becomes one of the few fairy tales where the heroines truly have something to be saved from.
 They are damsels in distress; powerless to turn the tide of their own fate.